 Even with good insurance, medical care can be expensive.
 There’s always something that isn’t covered!
 Worse, your injuries may force you to miss work for days, weeks, or even months, so you may not have as much income.
 What can you do?

 Usually, the first option is to file a claim with the driver’s insurance company.
 This can go several ways.
 The insurance company may refuse to pay the claim by saying you were at fault.
 This is frustrating, but it’s not unusual!
 Insurers are always looking for ways to avoid paying claims and this is often an easy one.
 Georgia comparative negligence laws give insurance companies an out if the pedestrian is found to be more than 49 percent at fault for the accident.
 Damages are reduced if the walker is found to be negligent by some percent less than 49.
-Because of this situation, it’s in the insurance company’s best interest to try to pin the blame on you.
+Because of this, insurance companies often try to shift the blame onto you.
 As a result, we strongly recommend you don’t talk to the driver’s insurance company without first consulting a Johns Creek personal injury attorney.
 If they call and start asking questions, simply tell them you can’t talk right now and hang up, then phone your lawyer.

 Another possibility is that the driver’s insurer will just make you an offer.
 This seems like a better outcome, but it can also be tricky.
 It’s very common for an insurance company’s first offer to be lower than the damages you actually suffered.
 For example, it may not cover all of your current and future medical bills, let alone your pain and suffering, lost wages, or other damages.
 Another issue is that the insurer is only required to pay within policy limits, and Georgia law doesn’t require more than $25,000 in liability insurance per person.
 So if your bills exceed $25,000, you may have a problem.